Skip to main content

 weight: 10

 15 lines.
 Zero annotations.
-Worked on first try.
+First try.

 apiVersion: gateway.envoyproxy.io/v1alpha1